Pullapää crisis: Aspects of vigilantism

-In the 1990s, police suspected that members of the Jäägrikompanii were involved in murdering and burial of about 30 ethnic Russians involved with the (now probably defunct) Perm mafia group.
+In the 1990s, police suspected that members of the Jäägrikompanii were involved in murdering and burial of about 30 ethnic Russians involved with the (now probably defunct) Perm Bratva group.
 The company might have considered itself one of few forces capable of avoiding a supposed invasion by Russian organised crime interests.
-The company might in this context have behaved largely as a mere military arm of the Linnuvabriku mafia group consisting mostly of ethnic Estonians.
-(The Linnuvabriku group and the Perm mafia group were involved in the so-called "metal war" over possession of large coloured metal shipments.
+The company might in this context have behaved largely as a mere military arm of the Linnuvabriku gang consisting mostly of ethnic Estonians.
+(The Linnuvabriku group and the Perm Bratva group were involved in the so-called "metal war" over possession of large coloured metal shipments.
 In particular, a shipment of cobalt has been implicated.)

-For an example, an incident involving Jäägrikompanii members forcing to stop several members of the Perm mafia group, whose corpses were later found in Jõgevamaa, buried in a farm belonging to a Linnuvabriku mafioso's mother.
+For an example, an incident involving Jäägrikompanii members forcing to stop several members of the Perm mafia group, whose corpses were later found in Jõgevamaa, buried in a farm belonging to a Linnuvabriku gangster's mother.